dyong0/short-url/README.md

 ## Requirements

 - It shortens a URL into a key with its maximum size of 8 characters
-- An original URL must have a corrsponding one shortened
+- An original URL must have a corresponding one shortened
 - It provides a web form where user inputs original URLs and gets their shortened ones
-- It redirects to the original URL when a shortened URL is requestsed
+- It redirects to the original URL when a shortened URL is requested
 - URL shortening algorithm must be implemented from the scratch

 ## System Design